 Continue reading to learn how our business system consultants at Thesis Tech can help you incorporate spreadsheets and databases into your company’s operations.

 When you open Microsoft Excel, you’ll see that each spreadsheet contains cells organized by rows and columns.
 An Access database, on the other hand, stores data values in tables.
-While tables in Access look similar to , they store and manipulate data differently.
+While tables in Access look similar to Excel spreadsheets, they store and manipulate data differently.
 In MS Access, rows are called “records” and columns “fields.”

 Since Excel has a range of automated functions, spreadsheets are accessible to people with little to no technical skill.
-To manipulate data in a Microsoft Access database, your employees will need to know programming or .
+To manipulate data in a Microsoft Access database, your employees will need to know programming or SQL code.
 However, you can get around this by creating forms in Access.

 To improve usability, you’ll want to consider using macros in Microsoft Access to automate database operations you routinely perform.
 Macros are similar to VBA macros in Excel because they help you save time and reduce the possibility of human error.
 Many of our clients choose to add macros to command buttons to improve their employees’ experiences with the user interface.

 While this preserves data integrity, it can also be inconvenient especially for collaborative projects.
 A Microsoft database is different.
 Here, several people can use the same data set at once without conflict.
-Keep in mind, however, that Microsoft Access will not allow more than one user to change the same data value at once.
+However, keep in mind that Microsoft Access will not allow more than one user to change the same data value at once.
 It sounds cliche, but communication is key when it comes to data accessibility and analysis.